MIAGroupUT/carotid-segmentation/docs/Pipeline/Centerline.md

 ## Default parameters

-Three values can be changed in the config file:
+The following values can be chosen by the user:

 - `step_size` (int) is the size of the stack of axial slices from which seeds are extracted.
 Default: `50`.
 - `threshold` (float) is used to determine from which axial slices seeds will be extracted: if the maximum value of